 The overall purpose of the CALEA accreditation program is to improve delivery of law enforcement service by offering a body of standards, developed by law enforcement practitioners, covering a wide range of up-to-date law enforcement topics.
 It recognizes professional achievements by offering an orderly process for addressing and complying with applicable standards.

 The Hanover Park Police Department is proud to be a CALEA nationally accredited law enforcement agency, beginning with our first accreditation in 2001.
-We also received re-accreditation in 2004, 2007 and 2010.
+We also received re-accreditation in 2004, 2007, 2010, 2013, and 2016 with excellence honors.
 Less then 10% of all police agencies throughout the United States are accreditated.